The Elevated Serum Interleukin-40 Levels and Gene Expression as Novel Biomarkers in Iraqi Women with Breast Cancer IL-40 as a biomarker in Iraqi BC

 Background: Breast cancer (BC) is a leading cause of cancer-related mortality and morbidity among women worldwide.
 Recent evidence highlights the role of inflammatory cytokines in cancer biology.
 This study aimed to evaluate the biomarker potential of Interleukin-40 (IL-40) in BC by assessing its serum levels and gene expression in female Iraqi patients.

-Methods: A case-control study included 100 patients with BC and 100 age-matched HCs.
-Serum IL-40 levels were quantified using ELISA, and IL-40 gene expression was analyzed using qPCR.
-Statistical analyses were performed to compare demographic, clinical, and molecular parameters.
+Methods: A case-control study included 100 patients with BC and 100 frequency-matched healthy controls (HCs) stratified by 5-year age intervals.
+Serum IL-40 levels were quantified using ELISA, and C17orf99 IL-40 gene expression was analyzed using quantitative polymerase chain reaction (qPCR).
+Statistical analyses were performed to compare age, body mass index (BMI), clinical, and molecular parameters.

 Results: BC patients exhibited significantly greater BMI (31.60 vs. 26.63 kg/m², p = 0.0007) and elevated serum IL-40 levels (20.26 ± 6.90 vs. 14.08 ± 6.12 ng/mL, p < 0.0001).
 Gene expression analysis revealed 3.7-fold upregulation of IL-40 in patients with BC (p = 0.0002).
 ROC curve analysis demonstrated a moderate diagnostic accuracy (AUC = 0.756).